toomuchdesign/postcss-nested-ancestors/README.md

 ### Replace declaration values in complex nesting scenarios
 `replaceDeclarations` options used in a complex nesting scenario might have undesired outputs because of the different nature of CSS selectors and and declaration values.

-In general, avoid to replace declaration values when they are nested in a rule with multiple selectors (but why should you?).
+In general, avoid replacing declaration values when inside a rule with multiple selectors (but why should you?).
 In other words don't get yourself into trouble!

-Here is an example.
+Here is an example of what you don't want to do.
 ```css
 /* Don't replace declaration value inside multiple selector rules */
 .a1,.a2